nofeed/seoengr/_posts/2023-04-20-automating-html-validation.md

 done
 ```

 We trap the output in a variable, and check if it's empty or has any content.
-[In case it's empty we exit with 0, in case it has something inside we exit with 1](https://tldp.org/LDP/abs/html/exit-status.html "Bash exit statuses").
+[In case it's empty we exit with 0, in case it has something inside we exit with 1](https://tldp.org/LDP/abs/html/exit-status.html "Bash exit statuses"){:rel="nofollow"}.
 Another improvement is that we can direct the script to a specific directory.
 For example:

 ```bash
 $~ ./validator.sh ./my_blog/html
 ```

 Again, this is very primitive, but possibly "good enough" to get you started and incorporate HTML validation into your development and in your build process.
 Although the API isn't perfect, it's quite useful.
-[It outputs JSON](https://github.com/validator/validator/wiki/Output-%C2%BB-JSON "JSON output for the W3C validator") which makes it easy to get validation results and integrate it into the build process using any language you might prefer.
+[It outputs JSON](https://github.com/validator/validator/wiki/Output-%C2%BB-JSON "JSON output for the W3C validator"){:rel="nofollow"} which makes it easy to get validation results and integrate it into the build process using any language you might prefer.

-### Bonus ~ eating my own dogfood
+### Bonus ~ eating my own dog food

-I really like [Jekyll](https://jekyllrb.com/ "Jekyll site generator"){:rel="nofollow"}, which is my favorite publishing platform and the platform this blog runs on.
+I really like [Jekyll](https://jekyllrb.com/ "Jekyll site generator"), which is my favorite publishing platform and the platform this blog runs on.
 As an experienced Ruby developer I had to eat my own dog food.
 I integrated the [w3c_validators gem](https://github.com/w3c-validators/w3c_validators "W3C Validators gem"){:rel="nofollow"} into Jekyll in a plugin to avoid running bash scripts.
 Now every time the blog is regenerated I validate all my HTML and, surprise, all my CSS.

-All code is on GitHub in [jekyll-validator](https://github.com/nofeed/jekyll-validator "Jekyll validator gem").
+All code is on GitHub in [jekyll-validator](https://github.com/nofeed/jekyll-validator "jekyll-validator gem").